 Not a member of Cartilage Free Captain?
 Sign up below and start commenting.
 Everyone here is super fun.
-Check us out on social media for updates when we update as well.
+Check us out on social media for updates as well.